 S.B.
 No. 12 amends the Government Code by adding Subchapter E, which establishes the attorney general's duty to prosecute criminal offenses related to election laws in Texas.
-The new provisions specify that law enforcement agencies must report any probable cause of election-related criminal offenses to the attorney general and provide requested information to assist in investigations.
-The attorney general is granted jurisdiction to prosecute these offenses and represent the state in such cases.
+The new provisions specify that law enforcement agencies must report any probable cause of election-related criminal offenses to the attorney general, who will have jurisdiction to prosecute these offenses.
+Additionally, local prosecuting attorneys and law enforcement agencies are required to provide information to assist the attorney general in these prosecutions.

-Additionally, the bill modifies existing language in the Election Code to clarify the attorney general's prosecutorial authority over election law violations.
-It emphasizes that the attorney general shall represent the state in these prosecutions and allows for cooperation with local prosecutors.
-The changes apply only to offenses committed after the bill's effective date, ensuring that prior offenses are governed by the law in effect at the time they were committed.
+The bill also modifies existing language in the Election Code, clarifying that the attorney general has the jurisdiction to prosecute election law offenses and may direct local prosecutors to assist in these cases.
+The changes apply only to offenses committed on or after the effective date of the Act, ensuring that prior offenses are governed by the law in effect at the time they were committed.
+The Act is set to take effect 91 days after the legislative session concludes.

 Senate Committee Report: Election Code 273.021, Election Code 273.022 (Election Code 273)